The video file size is too big.

 There are a couple of reasons for the file to effect the production size and quality of the video.

-As a general rule of thumb, produce the video to the MP4/H.264 format to deliver the best quality with smallest file size.
+To deliver the best quality video with a small file size, produce the video as a MP4/H.264 format.
 MP4 is the default output in Camtasia and is a popular format for web-based delivery.
-AVI, MOV, or WMV can be a good choice for CD or DVD delivery.
+AVI, MOV, or WMV are good choices for CD or DVD delivery only.

-Large video resolution can dramatically increase file size.
-Try these tips to help reduce the file size based on video dimensions:
+Large video resolution can dramatically increase the file size.
+Try these tips below to reduce the file size based on video dimensions in pixels:

 - Do not record the entire screen.
-Or, use Zoom-n-Pan animations to scale down the video dimensions while focusing viewer's attention on a specific portion of the screen.
+Instead, use the Smart Focus (Zoom-n-Pan) animation to scale down the video dimensions while focusing the viewer's attention on a specific portion of the screen.

-- The video dimensions are set in the Project Settings or in the production settings.
+- The video dimensions are set in File > Project Settings.

 The file size increases as more movement is included in a video.
 For example, recording text-based presentation slides produces a smaller file size than recording a live video.

 - Limit unnecessary movements in a screen recording.
 For example, avoid dragging windows on the screen or adding animations in a PowerPoint presentation.

 - Produce to the MP4 format to mitigate some file size issues associated with movement.